-When dogs are scared, they tend to bolt and keep running for long distances until they get far away from whatever scared them.
+Frightened dogs tend to bolt and run for long distances until they get far away from whatever scared them.

 And if the fireworks keep going off, the dog will keep running.

-Some people think their dog will be OK if they leave it in a fenced yard, but you’d be surprised to see just how high a panicked dog can jump a fence.
-Or dig under it.
+Some people think their dog will be OK if they leave it in a fenced yard, but a panicked dog can jump over a moderately high fence.

-And if you leave you dog alone in your house while you celebrate the 4th?
-Be prepared to dip into your savings because, you might found out just how much damage a freaked out dog can cause
+And if you leave your dog alone in your house while you celebrate the 4th?
+You might find out just how much damage a freaked out dog can cause.

 Even if you stay home and cookout in the backyard, your presence won’t prevent your dog from bolting once the fireworks start.

 1. Exercise your dog before the fireworks start!